Genesis of the startup

 Smart plasma technology for a sustainable agriculture

-AUXOWAY finds its origins in 2018 when T. DUFOUR and C. BAILLY, researchers at Sorbonne Université, have the idea to work on a common project bringing together their mutual expertise: cold plasma physics and seed biology.
+AUXOWAY finds its origins in 2018 when Thierry DUFOUR and Christophe BAILLY, researchers at Sorbonne Université, have the idea to work on a common project bringing together their mutual expertise: cold plasma physics and seed biology.

 Interdisciplinary research is achieved as part of their two laboratories: